-One of the more exciting applications of fuel cell technology be may replacement of batteries automobiles. in hybrid Regardless of whether this is done with direct or indirect methanol fuel cells. methanol provides the advantage that a fully electric, a hybrid, or an engine-powered vehicle could use a single fuel to power the engine and the motor.
+One of the more exciting applications of fuel cell technology may be replacement of batteries in hybrid automobiles.
+Regardless of whether this is done with direct or indirect methanol fuel cells, methanol provides the advantage that a fully electric, a hybrid, or an engine-powered vehicle could use a single fuel to power the engine and the motor.
 Refueling would be similar to that for gasoline, and would serve for all types of automobiles.